anpham6/squared/README.md

 ### ANDROID: SVG animations with CSS/SMIL

-Only the XML based layout and resource files are generated with squared which can be viewed on the Android device/emulator without any Java/Kotlin backend code.
+Only the XML based layout and resource files can be viewed on the Android device/emulator without any Java/Kotlin backend code.
 To play animations you also have to "start" the animation in MainActivity.java.

 ```javascript
     import android.graphics.drawable.Animatable;